dracospitfire/confirmation-email/README.md

 # Calvin's Coffee Roast - Email Notification Microservice

-A simple microservice to process coffee order notifications and send confirmation emails and promotional announcements.
+A simple microservice to process and send coffee order confirmation emails and promotional announcements.
 Built with Express.js and Nodemailer, designed to be called by the main ordering system via HTTP POST.

 ⚠️ Note: This service is hosted on a free Render instance, which may enter a sleep state after a few minutes of inactivity.
 If the service is idle, users may experience a short delay while it spins back up.
 When ready, a request to the base URL will return: "Calvin's Microservice is Running"